Introduction of Hidden Surface in Multimedia Graphics

 -

-This technique involves rendering the objects in the scene in order of their depth, from back to front.
+This technique renders objects in the scene in order of their depth, from back to front.

 -